Bedrock-OSS/bedrock-wiki-legacy/concepts/items.md

     "minecraft:weapon": {
         "on_hurt": {
             "event": "example_event",
-            "target": "holder"      // Can also be "self" to trigger an item event" }
+            "target": "holder"      // Can also be 'self' to trigger an item event" }
     }
 }